dltj/dltj-blog/content/2022-03-10-issue-88-censorship-forgetting.md

 versiondate="2022-03-09 19:12:47+00:00"
 anchor="Uncensored Library: Banned Journalism Housed in Virtual Minecraft Architecture" post=', 99% Invisible, 3-Mar-2022'
-%}{% include image.html wpsrc="2022/2022-03-10-uncensored.jpg" float="right" width="320" alt="Screen capture of a Minecraft view showing the welcome banner for 'The Uncensored Library' and the map of rooms in the virtual world." %}
+%}{{ image(float="right", width="320", localsrc="2022/2022-03-10-uncensored.jpg", alt="Screen capture of a Minecraft view showing the welcome banner for 'The Uncensored Library' and the map of rooms in the virtual world.") }}

 With help from my teenage son, I got into the _[Uncensored Library](https://www.uncensoredlibrary.com/en)_ on Minecraft.